apache/activemq-artemis/docs/user-manual/en/perf-tuning.md

 -   Socket NIO vs Socket Old IO.
-By default ActiveMQ uses old (blocking) on the server and the client side (see the chapter on configuring transports for more information ?).
+By default ActiveMQ uses old (blocking) on the server and the client side (see the chapter on configuring transports for more information [Configuring the Transport](configuring-transports.md).
 NIO is much more scalable but can give you some latency hit compared to old blocking IO.
 If you need to be able to service many thousands of connections on the server, then you should make sure you're using NIO on the server.